-- Industrial activity: consisting of the manufacture, preparation and sale of therapeutic products and other pharmaceutical specialities, especially haemoderivatives and parenteral solutions, reagents, chemical products for use in laboratories and healthcare centres, and medical-surgical materials, equipment and instruments; the collection and analysis of products of biological origin, and the procurement of human plasma. - Commercial activity: consists of the marketing of, mainly, products manufactured by the industrial group companies. - Service activity: comprises the management of business trips for group companies, the preparation and implementation of engineering projects for both the Group and third parties, and the rendering of centralised services such as accounting, human resources, marketing, etc. It also includes the reinsurance of the Group's insurance policies.
+Industrial activity: consisting of the manufacture, preparation and sale of therapeutic products and other pharmaceutical specialities, especially haemoderivatives and parenteral solutions, reagents, chemical products for use in laboratories and healthcare centres, and medical-surgical materials, equipment and instruments; the collection and analysis of products of biological origin, and the procurement of human plasma.

+Industrial activity: consists of the marketing of, mainly, products manufactured by the industrial Group companies.

+Commercial activity: comprises the management of business trips for Group companies, the preparation and implementation of engineering projects for both the Group and third parties, and the rendering of centralised services such as accounting, human resources, marketing, etc.

-The percentage ownerships included in Appendix II reconcile with the voting rights the Company has in its subsidiaries, except for: Grifols Thailand, Ltd. (48% ownership) and Grifols Malaysia Sdn Bhd (30% ownership), in which the Company has majority voting rights through the type of shares it holds in Grifols Thailand, Ltd and a contract entered into with the other shareholder and the pledging of this shareholder's shares in Grifols Malaysia.
+The percentage ownerships included in Appendix II reconcile with the voting rights the Company has in its subsidiaries, except for.
+Grifols Thailand, Ltd. (48% ownership) and Grifols Malaysia Sdn Bhd (30% ownership), in which the Company has majority voting rights through the type of shares it holds in Grifols Thailand, Ltd and a contract entered into with the other shareholder and the pledging of this shareholder's shares in Grifols Malaysia.